XcodesOrg/XcodesApp/DECISIONS.md

 Xcodes.app has this same functionality as xcodes, which still uses `xcode-select` under the hood, but because the main UI is a list of selectable rows, there _may_ be some ambiguity about the meaning of "selected".
 "Default" has a less clear connection to `xcode-select`'s name, but does accurately describe the behaviour that results.
 In Xcode 11 Launch Services also uses the selected Xcode version when opening a (GUI) developer tool bundled with Xcode, like Instruments.
 We could also try to follow Apple's lead by using the term "active" from the `xcode-select` man pages and notarization documentation.
 According to the style guide "active" already has a clear meaning in a GUI context.

 Ultimately, we've decided to align with Apple's usage of "active" and "make active" in this specific context, despite possible confusion with the definition in the style guide.

+## Software Updates

+We're familiar with using GitHub releases to distribute pre-built, code signed and notarized versions of `xcodes` via direct download and Homebrew.
+Ideally we could use GitHub releases here too with an update mechanism more suitable for an app bundle.
+For distribution outside the Mac App Store, the most popular choice for updates is [Sparkle](https://sparkle-project.org).
+The v2 branch has been in beta for a long time, but since Xcodes.app isn't (currently) sandboxed, we can use the production-ready v1 releases.

+Based on [this blog post](https://yiqiu.me/2015/11/19/sparkle-update-on-github/), we can use GitHub Pages to generate the appcast for Sparkle to point at releases in our repo.
+We've made a few changes, like putting the source for the Jekyll site on the main branch, and including the EdDSA signature in the appcast.
+Generating the appcast file manually would be more straightforward, but we can always edit the files on the gh_pages branch manually if we need to, and it's one less step for a release manager to perform when they're already creating the release in the repo.

+We're deliberately not capturing system profile data with Sparkle right now, because we don't want it and because it would require additional infrastructure.

+We also considered https://github.com/mxcl/AppUpdater, but decided aganist it because it seemed less battle-tested than Sparkle and currently lacks an open source license.